eiro/vim-raku/CONTRIBUTING.md

 # Helping Out

+# Improve the code

+TODO: can't make `prove` work. any clue there?

 If you would like to contribute to vim-raku, please be aware that we have a test suite which can be run using the `prove` command.
 After you've made your changes, run the test suite via `prove`.
 The tests